ibm-cloud-docs/schematics/cli-reference.md

 #### Using the payload file
 {: #inv-create-payload}

 You can provide a payload file to specify certain parameters for the `resource_query create` command.
 Then, you pass the file name to the command by using the `--file` command option.
-For a list of supported resource query, see [Supported resource queries](/docs/schematics?topic=schematics-inventories-setup#supported-queries).
+For a list of supported resource queries, see [Supported resource queries](/docs/schematics?topic=schematics-inventories-setup#supported-queries).
 {: shortdesc}

 **Syntax**